-We employ our key inputs (our capitals) to our business model and transform them by our business activities to provide a suite of products and services to our customers.
-We deliver outcomes creating sustainable enterprise value whilst enhancing the capitals available to the business for use in future years.
-As part of the integrated reporting journey the Board will determine metrics in addition to existing financial measures (such as Net Profit after Tax (NPAT) and revenue growth) to quantify our performance in delivering outcomes in the coming years.
+We employ the key inputs (our capitals) to our business and transform them by our business activities to provide a suite of products and services to our customers.
+We deliver outcomes creating sustainable enterprise value whilst enhancing our capital to be available to the business for use in future years.
+As part of the integrated reporting journey the Board will determine metrics in addition to existing financial measures (such as NPAT and revenue growth) to quantify our performance in delivering outcomes in the coming years.